vmware-archive/push-android/README.md

  * Google Android Application Compatibility (com.android.support:appcompat)
  * Google GSON - should be in the Maven Central repository
  * Google Play Services - should be provided in your Android SDK distribution.
-If you don't have iton your computer, then run the Android SDK Manager (run `android` from your command line) and install it.
+If you don't have it on your computer, then run the Android SDK Manager (run `android` from your command line) and install it.
 You should be able to find it in the "Extras" section.